owuordickson/t-graank/README.md

 3. Dr. Joseph Orero<br>

 ### Acknowledgment:
-We thank the <strong>Co-operation and Cultural Service, Embassy of France in Kenya</strong> for supporting this project.
+We thank the <strong>Co-operation and Cultural Service, Embassy of France in Kenya</strong> for their support.